yahirRendon/processing-snips/custom-functions/lines-points/README.md

 </details>

 <h1></h1>
-<p>Get the angle from one point or another.
+<p>Get the angle from one point to another.
 This can be useful for working with dials or determing impact angles</p>

 <details>
   <summary>Angle</summary>